 3) Psychological, Social and Biological Foundations of Behavior

 The minimum core of courses that are needed before the MCAT is taken is:

 Mathematics 126+127 (Precalculus I & II; with Mathematics 141 (Calculus) recommended)

 Biology 581 / Chemistry 581 (Biochemistry)

 Chemistry 331+332 (Organic Chemistry)

-Physics 201+202 OR Physics 211+212
+Physics 201+202 or Physics 211+212

 Pre-medical students must start their math and chemistry sequences as soon as possible in order to take the MCAT exam at the appropriate time.
 Students should have organic chemistry and physics completed by the fall of their junior year, as the MCAT exam should be taken the spring semester of the junior year (preferred) or the fall semester of the senior year.
-Both the chemistry and physics courses have math prerequisites.
-Developmental math students may need an additional year of preparation.

 The Bureau of Labor and Statistics has more information on physicians and surgeons.